2021-2022 Academic Year

 Mount Saint Vincent University is a leader among Maritime universities in providing co-operative education as an integral element of several professional degree programs.
-The co-operative education programs at the Mount meet national quality standards and are accredited by Co-operative Education and Work-Integrated Learning Canada (CEWIL).
+The co-operative education programs at the Mount meet national quality standards and are accredited by Co-operative Education and Work-Integrated Learning (CEWIL) Canada.

 In addition to the regulations outlined below, all co-op students must complete the mandatory Professional Development Program which provides students with the tools to assist them in securing co-op terms and reflecting on their co-operative education experiences.
-Topics include the roles of the various partners in the educational program, the job competition process, self assessment, job search, résumé and cover letter writing, interview techniques, work term reports, setting learning objectives, and understanding the workplace.
+Topics include the roles of the various partners in the educational program, the job competition process, self-assessment, job search, résumé and cover letter writing, interview techniques, work term projects, developing personal learning plans, and understanding the workplace.

 In order to graduate with a degree completed in the co-operative education program, students must:

-- fulfill the requirements for the degree in which they are enroled;
+1. fulfill the requirements for the degree in which they are enrolled;

-- maintain a 2.0 CGPA in each academic semester after admission to co-operative education*;
+2. maintain a 2.0 CGPA in each academic term after admission to co-operative education*;

-- be enroled as a full-time student in every semester, including summer, before and after each co-op term.
-The Chair of the Department must approve written requests for permission to enrol in a course during a co-op term;
+3. be enrolled as a full-time student in every term, including summer, before and after each co-op term.
+The Chair of the academic department must approve written requests for permission to enrol in a course during a co-op term;

-- complete three co-op terms with a passing grade, and according to the standards prescribed, by the appropriate academic department.
-For a description of the appropriate standards, students must consult the Calendar entry for each department; and
+6. complete three co-op terms with a passing grade, and according to the standards prescribed, by the appropriate academic department.
+For a description of the appropriate standards, students must consult the Academic Calendar entry for each academic department; and

 Depending on the time of withdrawal from the co-operative education program, the following situations may occur:

-- prior to completing a first co-op term, and a cop-op job offer being accepted, students in an optional program may withdraw without any notation on their transcript;
+2. prior to completing a first co-op term, and a co-op job offer being accepted, students in an optional program may withdraw without any notation on their transcript;

-- once a co-op job offer is accepted withdrawal without permission will result in a “F” for the co-op term;
+3. once a co-op job offer is accepted, withdrawal without permission will result in an “F” for the co-op term;

 Students are able to appeal decisions regarding admission to, and withdrawal, from co-operative education as well as the assignment of an “F” for a co-op term.
 All appeals will be made in writing to the Academic Appeals Committee.